rmcsqrd/Q-Document/README.md

 # Q-Document
+#### TL;DR

+This is a small, interactive program that puts you in the shoes of a user filling out RFP's for different clients.

+There are different RFP types for different clients (eg engineering, sales, etc) with different requests within each RFP (eg services offered, price, etc).

+The program, Q-document, attempts to recommend the best response for the RFP request based on your previous response selections.

+The user can navigate the program using the arrow keys.
+See [Setup/Usage](#Setup) for how to run.
+Also see [Guided Example](#Example) for pre-run inputs/outputs with a description of what is going on.

+___
 Q-document is a proof of concept implementation of Q-learning within a mock request for proposal (RFP) task.
 As users fill out an RFP, Q-document categorizes and tracks user input to provide better response recommendations.